Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

 ## Setting up the Demo

-The demo needs a kafka cluster where a topic with name `Flights` is created.
+The demo needs a Kafka cluster where a topic with name `Flights` is created.
 You can use either a locally installed instance of Kafka in your environment, starting perhaps from the latest release of Apache Kafka as explained [here](https://kafka.apache.org/quickstart), or an installation of Confluent Platform (you can find a quickstart [here](https://docs.confluent.io/platform/current/platform-quickstart.html)).
 Alternatively, you can use one of the cloud services that offer fully managed services such as [Confluent Cloud](https://docs.confluent.io/cloud/current/get-started/index.html) or [AWS MSK](https://aws.amazon.com/msk/?nc2=type_a).
 Based on this choice, you will need to modify the 'adapters.xml' files accordingly, particularly the 'bootstrap server' parameter.
 The proposed configuration assumes a local Kafka installation that does not require authentication or the use of TLS communication:
 ```xml
   <data_provider name="AirpotDemo">